 Stepping forward into our fantasy scenario, MPA has been denied to both sides so this only leaves a follow on approach by sea.

-Acting on a tip off, we now know that Tom Clancy has been sacked and a dose of realism injected into the plan, the attacking force would now require amphibious assets to mount an attack either over the beach or using one of the few port facilities, Mare Harbour or Port Stanley for example.
-Yet again, this assumes that they have completely neutralised the Falkland Islands Defence Force and other UK forces on the island because to mount an amphibious assault (with equipment they don’t actually have) against a force armed with Javelin missiles, and organic ISTAR capabilities that leaves very few places to hide for example, would be rather risky, or suicidal depending on how you see these things.
+Acting on a tip-off, we now know that Tom Clancy has been sacked and a dose of realism injected into the plan, the attacking force would now require amphibious assets to mount an attack either over the beach or using one of the few port facilities, Mare Harbour or Port Stanley for example.
+Yet again, this assumes that they have completely neutralised the Falkland Islands Defence Force and other UK forces on the island because to mount an amphibious assault (with the equipment they don’t actually have) against a force armed with Javelin missiles, and organic ISTAR capabilities that leave very few places to hide, for example, would be rather risky, or suicidal depending on how you see these things.

 Forgetting the political and diplomatic angle, the occupying forces would have to reinforce and establish logistic support to sustain an occupation.
 If they have denied MPA they would have to effect repairs and/or use somewhere else and these somewhere else’s are in rather short supply.